The Passionate Friends (1949 film): Production

-Wells' novel had been filmed in 1923.

 The film was originally going to be directed by Ronald Neame, who arranged for Eric Ambler to write and produce.
 The three stars were to be Ann Todd, Marius Goring and Claude Rains.
 Prior to filming, however, Neame's partners in Cineguild, Stanley Haynes and David Lean, told Neame the script was poor and wanted it rewritten.
 Neame agreed, his confidence shaken.
 Filming was postponed while Ambler rewrote the script under the supervision of Lean and Haynes.
 Filming started under Neame's direction with only forty pages of the script written.
-It proceeded for a few days but was an unhappy experience – Neame says Ann Todd "played up" as she was unsure of her character.
+It proceeded for a few days but was an unhappy experience asNeame says Ann Todd "played up" as she was unsure of her character.
 Filming was shut down to enable the script to be completed and David Lean would take over the film.
 Trevor Howard replaced Marius Goring.
 Lean and Todd, both married to other people, fell in love during filming, and left their spouses to get married.
 The conflict behind the scenes on the film contributed to the disintegration of Cineguild.

+Reception

-Critical reception
+Critical

+The Monthly Film Bulletin wrote: "It is a pity that this glamorous film should have such a long-drawn-out opening; the flashback within a flashback makes for confusion, and the time lapse is therefore difficult to assess.
+The sets and settings are pleasant, but there are some strange incongruities."

+Picture Show wrote: "This film version of the novel, which was first published in 1913, has been modernised and altered – but it is exquisitely acted and has some lovely settings. ...
+Ann Todd, beautifully photographed and gowned, gives a polished performance, while Claude Rains as the husband and Trevor Howard as the lover are sincere, compelling, and polished."

-The film received mostly positive reviews, and holds 78% positive reviews on Rotten Tomatoes.
-Many critics praised its direction, but some criticized it for lacking substance.
+The film holds 75% positive reviews on Rotten Tomatoes.

 Box office

 The producer's receipts were £83,500 in the UK and £135,900 overseas.
 It lost money.
-According to Rank's own records the film had made a loss of £127,400 for the company by December 1949.
+According to Rank's own records the film incurred a loss of £127,400 for the company by December 1949.